 Really?
 We’re going!
-So my mates and I set out for a 3 day show ending up ripped, rockin’ out, muddy (it was super hot and they were dousing us with fire truck hoses).
+So my mates and I set out for a 3-day show ending up ripped, rockin’ out, and muddy (it was super hot and they were dousing us with fire truck hoses).
 I think we slept in makeshift tents, partying day and night like there was nothing more important than hangin’ with our people.
-For this 18 year old, it was free at last and the bands were super too!
+For this 18-year-old, it was free at last and the bands were super too!

 I still remember Sting singing Walking On The Moon while the full moon stood high in the sky above his head.
 Wow!
 What a weekend!